 No Issue Action Timescale Responsible Officer 1 Delivery of Council Plan, revised Performance Management Framework and Medium Term Financial Strategy.
 The sustainability of services, level of performance and the continuing need to achieve housing growth.
 The MTFS approved in January 2024 forecast a cumulative annual deficit of £14.759m prior to Council tax increases over the 3 year period.
 As the MTFS is an iterative process, these forecasts will be updated to reflect the latest position on both pressures and funding.
 A savings strategy is in place, though the financial position remains challenging.
 2024/25 ELT During 2024/25 work to develop and embed a new Council Plan will be undertaken and this will include a range of consultation and stakeholder engagement activities.
 The intention is that the new Plan will agreed by Finance and Policy Committee by September 2024 with an associated Performance and Accountability Framework, including reporting requirements.
-2 , , , , Arrangements previously adopted will continue to be followed and monitor as projects move from design to construction phase.
+2 Delivery of Regeneration/ Capital Programme on time and budget in line with key Council objectives.
+Arrangements previously adopted will continue to be followed and monitor as projects move from design to construction phase.
 2024/25 Capital Programme Board

-3 Potential for Cyber Security attack/breach of IT defences leading to service disruption and potentially serious financial implications.
+SECTI ON 4 : Annual Govern ance Statement 3 Potential for Cyber Security attack/breach of IT defences leading to service disruption and potentially serious financial implications.
 HBC use the National Cyber Security Centre's Event Logging solution, which tracks a range of network events including staff who have clicked on links in suspicious emails.
 HBC have implemented a new firewall that provides additional protection including blocking access to our network from outside UK and 24/7 analysis of Internet access with auto blocking where activity falls outside of normal working patterns.
 Multifactor authentication has been rolled out to all staff with network access during the year to further safeguard access.
 Mandatory annual training for all staff in respect of cyber security and regular all staff emails give instruction on what to do with suspicious emails.
 2024 Onwards ELT 4 Change in political environment.
 New member training provision as well as refresher trainer for existing members.
 Constitution refresh in order to streamline meetings and the reestablishment of Group Leader Meetings.
 2024 Onwards ELT 5 Increase in Limited/No assurance internal audit reports.
 Liaison with Assistant Directors.
 Risk Management support provided.
-Audit and Governance Committee oversight.
-2024/25 ELT
+Audit and 2024/25 ELT